 So how do you do that?
 Below are some ideas.
 If one doesn't work for you, maybe another one will!

-Ways to reduce humidity inside an RV
+6 Ways to Reduce Humidity Inside an RV

-Run the air conditioner.
+1. Run the air conditioner.

-Open a window or ceiling vent.
+2. Open a window or ceiling vent.

 Keep in mind that hot air rises, so a ceiling vent is going to work better than a single window.
-This is especially important while doing activities that create a lot of extra water vapor, like showering, cooking on the stove, or releasing the pressure from your Instant Pot. 🙂
+This is especially important while doing activities that create a lot of extra water vapor, like showering, cooking on the stove, or releasing the pressure from an Instant Pot.

 Running a fan can help evaporate condensation and evenly distribute the air temperature throughout your RV.
 If you have a window or vent open, a fan will help the humid air escape more quickly.

-Run a dehumidifier.
+4. Run a dehumidifier.

-Use moisture absorbers.
+5. Use moisture absorbers.

-Avoid creating extra water vapor.
+6. Avoid creating extra water vapor.

-Showering, cooking indoors, and hanging clothes to dry inside the RV all raise the indoor humidity and fog RV windows, so if you've tried everything else and you’re still having problems, doing your laundry at a laundromat, using campground shower facilities, and cooking outdoors as much as possible may help.
+Showering, cooking indoors, and hanging clothes to dry inside the RV all raise indoor humidity.
+If you've tried everything else above and your humidity isn't lowering, try:

 Ways to eliminate cold surfaces where condensation can form